Terry Alexander (actor)

-Terry Alexander (born March 23) is an American actor.
+Terry Alexander (born March 23, 1947) is an American actor.
 He is best known for playing the role of John in George A. Romero's film Day of the Dead (1985).
-He also played police commissioner Troy Nichols on the ABC soap opera One Life to Live (1990 to 1993).
+He also played police commissioner Troy Nichols on the ABC soap opera One Life to Live (1990–1993).

 Early life

-Alexander was born and raised in Detroit, Michigan.
+Terry Alexander was born and raised in Detroit, Michigan.
 He originally planned to become a dentist, but he eventually shifted his focus to acting.
 He attended Wayne State University, graduating with a Bachelor of Arts degree in theater.

 Career

 In the 1960s, Alexander joined an African American theater group, earning fifteen dollars for each performance.
 He eventually began working in both theater and television.
 Alexander played Johnny Williams in the original Broadway production of Charles Gordone's No Place to Be Somebody.
 The play opened August 27, 1971.
 He was cast on the NBC soap opera Another World, playing the recurring role of Sgt.
 Zach Richards from 1972 to 1974.

 He had an uncredited role in the film Death Wish (1974).
 In August 1974, Alexander appeared in the Off-Broadway play Naomi Court at New York's Manhattan Theatre Club.
 Alexander played Roger in the original Broadway production of David Rabe's Streamers.
 The play opened April 21, 1976.
 He appeared in the television mini-series King (1978), co-starring with Cicely Tyson.
 Alexander had an uncredited role in the film All That Jazz (1979).
 He had a recurring role on Hill Street Blues.
 He also appeared on Behind the Screen.

 In 1982, he played Robert Walsh in the television film Desperate Lives.
 He also played Jason MacWilliams in the television film Benny's Place.
 Alexander guest starred on Fame.
 In 1984, he guest starred on Gimme a Break! and Benson.
 He played Peterson in the film Flashpoint (1984).

 Alexander was cast as John in George A. Romero's Day of the Dead (1985).
 He guest starred on Hometown, Leg Work, and Amen.
 In March 1986, he starred as Earl in the Off-Broadway play Black Girl.
 Alexander appeared as Casey in the film House III (also titled The Horror Show) (1989).
 In March 1989, he starred as Vernard Jr. in the play Some Sweet Day at Connecticut's Long Wharf Theatre.